I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

 As said many times before, in this article, testosterone grows facial hair; therefore ashwagandha can be easily labeled as facial hair stimulant, beard pill, or whatever.

 NOTE: The highest quality ashwagandha used in most of the studies is KSM-66 water-extract, that’s also what we at Beard Resource recommend.

 8. Safed Musli

-There isn’t much human studies available on the herb, but the animal studies conducted so far have shown that safed musli supplementation leads to androgenic effects.
+There aren’t many human studies available on the herb, but the animal studies conducted so far have shown that Safed Musli supplementation leads to androgenic effects.

-You can pick up a bottle at $19 from Amazon.
+You can pick up a bottle from Amazon.